 What works better is a centralized database with tiered access.
 Executives and EHS Managers can see the entire database, while an air emissions specialist can only enter in data related to air emissions, and so forth.
 You should also look for a method of putting your database onto a secure online server - this will offer better security options and better recovery options.

 Because there are no fail-safe mechanisms built into spreadsheets beyond what you construct yourself, they are subject to a huge amount of human error.
 The more time you spend manually typing in numbers or building formulas, the more vulnerable your work becomes to simple but costly errors like typos or misplaced decimal points.
+After helping with thousands of TRI reports, we've seen the damage a small typo can do and the amount of work it can take to find the source of the issue.

 And since spreadsheets for EHS are so interconnected, a small mistake in one cell can invalidate all your results for an entire compliance report - putting you at risk for noncompliance fines and other penalties.